The-Job-Market-Experience/Job_Market_App/README.md

     - output is a cleaned dataset and ready for ingestion into the dockerized ElasticSearch data warehouse
         ```run cleaning.py```

-[WIP] ElasticSearch image creation

-6. [WIP] ElasticSearch Ingection:
+6. ElasticSearch Ingestion:
     - Move to elasticsearch folder ```cd elasticsearch```
-    - run docker compose up -d
+    - run docker ```compose up -d```
     - check with docker ps --> two docker container should be running: kibana and elasticsearch ```run python3 ingest_data.py```
       you can check in browser if locally everything is running and investigate data in elasticsearch UI:
        ```elasticsearch container: http://localhost:9200/```
        ```elasticsearch UI: http://localhost:5601/```

-7. [WIP] FastAPI
+7. FastAPI:
+    - Run ```python3 main.py```
+    - API is now running at http://localhost:8000/ and ready to retrieve data from.
-8. Data Consumption:
+9. Data Consumption:
      - generate data visualisation by ```run project_viz.ipynb```